National Civil Defence Cadet Corps: History

 NCDCC was introduced in 12 secondary schools starting from January 2005.
-For the pilot phase, 38 cadets completed the very first NCO Course while 22 teachers were commissioned as the pioneer batch of NCDCC officers after their completion of the first Officer Basic Course.
+For the pilot phase, 38 cadets completed the very first NCO Course while 22 teachers were commissioned as the pioneer batch of NCDCC officers after completing the first Officer Basic Course.
 On 23 December 2005, 22 cadets attended the conversion course and became the pioneer batch of Cadet Lieutenants or CLTs for short.

 Civil Defence is one of the current six pillars of Total Defence; it refers to the protection of the Singapore people by the Singapore Civil Defence Force (SCDF).
 NCDCC is a component of the Home Team Cadet Corps Initiative.

-Mission and Vision

-Mission

-"To develop and empower our youths to be active and concerned citizens advocating life-saving skills."

-Vision

-"A Choice Uniformed Group Of Community First Responders."